LaurenceA/SEMT20003/README.md

 The solution is: try asking modern AI systems!
 Specifically, for this kind of thing (programming, math deep learning), most people reckon that [Claude](https://claude.ai) is the best model.
 I have been using Claude to help me to e.g. understand recent research in deep learning, so its definitely at the point where it can help you learn!
 Note that:
 * The university doesn't have a subscription to Claude.
 So you may need to get a personal subscription (I have one).
-* If you want to ask about something specific that turns up e.g. in the lecture notes, you can give the lecture notes to Claude!
+* If you want to ask about something specific that turns up e.g. in the lecture notes, you can attach the lecture notes to your message to Claude!
 * Claude is pretty good in 99% of cases.
 But like a TA, Claude can be wrong.
 When these models are wrong, it is called a "hallucination" in deep learning research).
 Some thoughts on that:
   - Claude doesn't have access to the internet.
 So if you're asking about something super specific (e.g. something that only turns up in a few research papers), it may "misremember".
-Try pasting in the paper!
+Try attaching the paper to your message to Claude!
   - Claude can hallucinate if you ask leading questions.
 For instance, if its impossible to do <task> in <Python library>, but you ask it  "How do I do <task> in <Python library>" anyway, it will often try anyway and give you a wrong solution.
 Try to ask open-ended, non-leading questions.

 Claude is definitely going to supercharge your learning if you ask it all your questions as you're learning.
 However, Claude can also write code, solve exercises etc. for you.
 I don't think we have any research on this, but that is likely to be detrimental to your learning.
 So be careful.
 My advice is: use Claude to help you learn more quicker, and think harder and deeper.
 Its not an excuse to switch off brain and have Claude do stuff for you.